 Stay as motionless as possible, protecting the high heat loss areas of your body, and keep your head and neck out of the water.

 Keep your arms and legs close to your body.
-If you have a floatation device on, you can pull your legs up toward your chest.
+If you have a flotation device on, you can pull your legs up toward your chest.
 If there are other people with you, huddle together to try to conserve body heat.

 If you have to swim…do it as a last resort.
 Keep your arms at your sides, float on your back, keep your thighs together and kick with the just lower part of your legs.
 This will protect the armpits, groin, and ribcage from losing heat as fast.